 In data science terms, would you rather have more false positives or more false negatives?
 Of course, this decision depends on the impact and cost of those errors, which is often hard (and sometimes uncomfortable) to quantify.
 There may not be an objectively correct answer but policymakers need to decide which policy goals they want to optimize, what resources they have, and which outcomes they want to prioritize.
 The data science work is then used to support and implement those policy goals.
 Data Science can help explore the impact of those goals and understand the implications better but it’s ultimately a policy decision to decide on what goals to optimize.

 Step 2: What Actions/Interventions are you Informing?

-The work we do can typically only have impact if it’s actionable.
+The work we do can typically only have an impact if it’s actionable.
 What actions can the organization take to achieve these goals?
-These actions often need to be fairly concrete: home inspections, enrolling a student in one of three after school programs, targeted emails for fundraising or advocacy, dispatching an emergency vehicle, or scheduling a waste pickup.
-A well-scoped project ideally has a set of actions that the organizations is taking that can be now be better informed using data science.
+These actions often need to be fairly concrete: home inspections, enrolling a student in one of three after-school programs, targeted emails for fundraising or advocacy, dispatching an emergency vehicle, or scheduling a waste pickup.
+A well-scoped project ideally has a set of actions that the organization is taking that can now be better informed using data science.
 If the action/intervention a public health department is taking is lead hazard inspections, the data science work can help inform which homes to inspect.
 You don’t have to limit this to making existing actions better.
 Often, we end up creating a new set of actions as well.
 Generally, it’s a good strategy to first focus on informing existing actions instead of starting with completely new actions that the organization isn’t familiar with implementing.
 Enumerating the set of actions allows the project to be actionable.
-If the analysis that will be done later does not inform an action, then it usually (but not always) does not help the organization achieve their goals and should not be a priority.
+If the analysis that will be done later does not inform an action, then it usually (but not always) does not help the organization achieve its goals and should not be a priority.

 Let’s go back to our example of elections.
 What actions does a campaign have in order to get votes?
-Typically, a campaign has three high level actions:
+Typically, a campaign has three high-level actions:

 - Register new voters